Prepration time: 45 Minutes

 - In a vessel boil three glasses of water with salt and 1 teaspoon oil.

 - When it boils add the rice flour with constant stirring (For 1 cup of rice flor take 1 cup of water).
 Do not keep it idle because the flour get burnt and stick to the bottom.
-Keep it on simmer for 10-15 seconds and turn of the flame.
+Keep it on simmer for 10-15 seconds (the water starts boiling and comes above the flour) and turn of the flame.

 - Apply some coconut oil to your palms and knead the dough thoroughly with your hands.
 Do it in a single stretch.
 Pathiri will be softer if you knead it when the dough is still hot.
 Knead it until the dough becomes uniformly smooth and less sticky.